Egyptian National Military Museum

-The Egyptian National Military Museum is the official museum of the Egyptian Army.
+The Egyptian National Military Museum is the official museum of the Egyptian Army, Egyptian Armed Forces.
+It is located in the Cairo Citadel in Cairo, Egypt.

-Location
+Overview

-The National Military Museum is located at the north western area of the three Haram Palaces, inside the Cairo Citadel that was built by Saladin.
+The Egyptian National Military Museum is located at the north western area of the three Haram Palaces, inside the Cairo Citadel that was built by Saladin.
 It overlooks the Mokattam Hills and the entrance to the Citadel.
-The Haram Palaces were constructed by Mohamed Ali Pasha in 1872.
+The Haram Palaces were constructed by Mohamed Ali Pasha in 1812.